na-stewart/sanic-security/README.md

 * Fonts

-A font for CAPTCHA challenges is included in the repository.
-You can set a custom font by downloading a .ttf file and specifying its path in the configuration.
+A font for CAPTCHA challenges is included in the repository, or you can set a custom font by downloading a .ttf file and specifying its path in the configuration.

 [1001 Free Fonts](https://www.1001fonts.com/)